Assistant or Associate Professor - Systems Librarian

 The University Libraries creates and fosters inclusive environments for teaching, learning, scholarship, creative expression, and civic engagement.
 The ability to find, access, evaluate, utilize, and create reliable information resources is central to higher education, the public good, and achieving equity and justice.
 Libraries faculty are empowered to provide an array of library services, collections, and spaces to meet the diverse needs of students, faculty, and researchers.
-The Libraries is committed to providing financial and other support for faculty professional development and travel.
+The Libraries is committed to providing financial and administrative support for faculty professional development and travel.
 The Systems Librarian will undertake their efforts with attention to how social and structural biases and inequalities are manifest in information resources, access to information, and the management of information.

 Directs systems-related projects and leads team meetings.